paul123z/SRE-Terraform-EKS-AWS-Incident-Scenario/SECURITY_CLEANUP_SUMMARY.md

 ## 🔍 Verification
 - ✅ No `.tfstate` files found in Git history
+- ✅ No AWS account IDs found in Git history
+- ✅ No hardcoded passwords found in Git history
+- ✅ No sensitive AWS configuration files in Git history
 - ✅ `.gitignore` properly configured to prevent future commits
 - ✅ Repository is now safe for public release